Afghanistan

 | PR Political Rights | 1 40 |

-| CL Civil Liberties | 5 60 |
+| CL Civil Liberties | 7 60 |

 Overview

 Afghanistan is controlled by an armed Islamist movement, the Taliban, which has operated the Afghan state as an emirate since overthrowing an elected republican administration in August 2021.
 In the Islamic Emirate of Afghanistan, the Taliban leader exercises unlimited political authority and rules by decree in the absence of a constitution.
-The Taliban’s administration is not internationally recognized.
 Some laws inherited from the republican period are applied, selectively.
 The Taliban has suspended all political and civic rights, abolished representative bodies, and prohibit any criticism of the regime.
 Women and religious and ethnic minority groups have faced the most severe curbs on freedoms, while journalists are restricted by harsh edicts and the threat of violence.
 Meanwhile, the population is facing economic and humanitarian crises.